 - The health condition of corals was assessed using specially designed Coral Health Monitoring Chart.
 The colour intensity of corals reflects the amount of the symbiotic algae (zooxanthellae) inside the corals, which in turn indicates the health status of the corals.
 The deeper the colour, the healthier is the corals. - The Coral Health Monitoring Chart has four sample colours and 6 degrees of darkness (Code 1 to 6) for each sample colour representing different stage of coral health condition.
-Code 1 is the lightest and Code 6 has the darkest colour. - Corals at 13 sites were assessed using Coral Watch tool in Reef Check 2021.
-The average health index is 4.15 (ranging from 3.25 to 4.73).
-The results are similar to last year (4.31).
-The average health index is well above the general average value (3), indicating corals were in healthy and stable condition.
+Code 1 is the lightest and Code 6 has the darkest colour. - Corals at 19 sites were assessed using Coral Watch tool in Reef Check 2022.
+The average health index is 4.06.
+The results are similar to last year (4.15).
+The average health index is well above the general average value (3), indicating corals were generally in a healthy condition.